Freebie and the Bean: Development

 The film was based on an original script by Floyd Mutrux, who originally intended to produce his own property.
 In April 1972, he sold it to Warner Bros.
+Pictures.

 Mutrux maintained he had gotten offers from other studios but elected to go to Warners because he felt studio vice president Richard Zanuck was "the straightest shooter I've ever known."

 The comedy followed on the heels of two popular action films about the San Francisco Police, Bullitt (1968) and Dirty Harry (1971), and incorporates plot elements prominent in both.
 James Caan later called the film "sort of The Odd Couple in a squad car, detectives, hopefully funny."

 Mutrux claims Al Pacino was offered one of the leads but his agent requested $250,000 plus a percentage of the profits, so Warners went with James Caan.
 This casting happened in June.
 By August, Richard Rush was attached to direct.

 Rush described the original script as about:

 Two corrupt cops who ride around in a police car, quarreling with each other like an old married couple.
 You were never sure which one was the wife and which one was the husband.
 They became interchangeable.
 There was also the somewhat clumsy, rough skeleton of the plot concerning a criminal that they must keep alive to testify while assassins are contracted to kill him, which survived through our final film screenplay.
 I liked these ideas but there was nothing else there to make a movie work.

 Rush says John Calley, head of Warners, told the director he could turn it into a "Dick Rush picture...He was very generous and promised the studio would be very agreeable.
 It was the kind of offer that you can't refuse."

 Mutrux left the project and Rush rewrote the script with Robert Kaufman.
 The director says "we wrote a new screenplay about two bickering cops that became a prototype of the buddy cop movie.
 I put a lot of meat on the bones, with the unstereotypical wife of Freebie tormenting him with jealousy and the comic relief of their relationship."

 In October, Alan Arkin signed to costar with Caan.
 Rush says Calley, who had worked with Arkin on Catch-22, warned the director that Arkin was "a director killer", but Rush insisted.

 Before filming, Rush worked on the script with the two stars and Kaufman in several improvisational sessions.
 Rush says "at my suggestion they turned what had originally been serious drama into bizarre comedy.
 Slowly their relationship took on the pains and pleasures of a friendship neither could live with or without."

 Arkin admits that it was Rush's idea to turn the film into a comedy.
 "I hadn't thought about it.
 I didn't see it in the script."